 Other than that one little slip up, I made a goal to resist the temptation to engage in anything Easter or Spring-like until we at least made it through St. Patrick’s Day.
 And I did it!

-Why the rush?
-Because I have been sitting on some adorable “Spring-like-Easter-ish” fabric forever!
+I have been sitting on some adorable “Spring-like-Easter-ish” fabric forever!
 Okay, perhaps that’s a bit dramatic, but I do have a yard and a half of it that I got for a ridiculously good price and I’ve had it for some time.

 Paired with some mint, a pale pink and a light gray, I’ve designed my 2014 Spring and Easter decorating palette around this “Keepsake Calico Fabric – White Multi Scallop Wood Cut” pattern.